kow3ns/kubernetes-zookeeper/README.md

 /usr/bin.
 The ZooKeeper data directories are contained in /var/lib/zookeeper.
 This is identical to the RPM distribution that users should be familiar with.

-## Makefile
+### Makefile
-The makefile contained in this directory has three commands.
+The makefile contained in the docker directory has three commands.
 - The `build` command will build the Docker image locally.
 - The `push` command will push the image, provided you have correct permissions, to grc.io/samples repository.